 Walking the Beacons Way

 Because the National Park has more day hikes than you can shake a walking stick, the Beacons Way remains a trail for connoisseurs.
-Over 100 miles of the best walk no one knows in Wales – you can take the high-ground by day then dip to towns each night.
+This difficult long distance trail covers over 100 miles of the best, but little known, walk in Wales between Llangadog and Abergavenny.
+You can take the high-ground by day then dip to towns each night, via glacial lakes, waterfalls, castles, major peaks and stunning views.
 Magic.

 Fishing on the River Usk